wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    NOTE: There is a separate <a target="_blank" href="https://azure.microsoft.com/en-us/global-infrastructure/government/">Azure fed/state/local gov</a> is an isolated "soverign" DoD Level 5 cloud on US soil operated by US citizens.
 It has its own Marketplace of apps. <a target="_blank" href="https://docs.microsoft.com/en-us/azure/azure-government/documentation-government-welcome">What is gov?</a>

-   * <a target="_blank" href="https://www.youtube.com/playlist?list=PLLasX02E8BPA5IgCPjqWms5ne5h4briK7">YouTube playlist</a> by Zach Kramer and Steve Michelotti
+   * <a target="_blank" href="https://www.youtube.com/playlist?list=PLLasX02E8BPA5IgCPjqWms5ne5h4briK7">YouTube playlist on Azure</a> by Zach Kramer and Steve Michelotti
    * https://azure.microsoft.com/en-us/global-infrastructure/government/
    <br /><br />